 I’ve never done anything like this and wasn’t sure what to expect.
 The staff at the Advanced Vein Center took my comfort and wellbeing into consideration every step of the way.
 Initially they ruled out any underlying conditions that would first require medical treatment.
 The tests and the injection were easy.
-I wasn’t a huge fan of wearing the compression stockings but it only lasted a few days and now my legs look wonderful.
+I wasn’t a huge fan of wearing the compression stockings. it only lasted a few days and now my legs look wonderful.
 Look out pool party!
 I’m back without fretting about how my legs look.

 -Alena (age 43)

 If your veins are too bad for Laser Spider Vein Treatment, we also offer:

 Several minimally invasive options are available if the above at-home treatments aren’t sufficient.
 These are safe and highly effective and include: